 In addition, JavaOne, a distinguished programming event, was held each year from 1996 to 2018.
 It’s now been rebranded as Oracle Code One as a hub for all programming in general.

-Plus, under the Oracle ownership, Java is privileged with corporate sponsorship.
+Plus, under Oracle ownership, Java is privileged with corporate sponsorship.

 For all that, this could pale in the face of the Python community.
 The official website maintains that Python has 1637 user groups in 191 cities and 37 countries with over 860,333 members.

-Python has conferences too.
-PyCon is the largest annual convention in support of Python.
+Python has conferences, too.
+PyCon is the largest annual convention that supports Python.
 And PyLadies encourages women to take an interest in coding through mentorship.

 None of this data can stack up to Stack Overflow, where you can guess millions of anonymous community members are hidden behind screens.